Morton Salt

 Morton Salt is an American food company producing salt for food, water conditioning, industrial, agricultural, and road/highway use.
-Based in Chicago, the business is North America's leading producer and marketer of salt.
+Based in Kansas City, the business is North America's leading producer and marketer of salt.
 It is a subsidiary of holding company Stone Canyon Industries Holdings, Inc.

 History

 The company began in Chicago, Illinois, in 1848 as a small sales agency, Richmond & Company, started by Alonzo Richmond as agents for Onondaga salt companies to sell their salt to the Midwest.
 In 1910, the business, which had by that time become both a manufacturer and a merchant of salt, was incorporated as the Morton Salt Company.
-In 1889, it was renamed after the owner, Joy Morton, the son of J. Sterling Morton who founded Arbor Day.
+In 1889, it was renamed after the owner, Joy Morton.
 Joy Morton started working for E. I. Wheeler in 1880, buying into the company for $10,000, with which he bought a fleet of lake boats to move salt west.

+In 1896, Alfred Bevis founded the Bevis Rock Salt Company, building on the failed Lyons salt company in which he had previously invested and run.
+His daughter, Florence, married Charles Howard Longstreth, whom Bevis brought into both the Lyons and Bevis salt companies as an executive.
+Their son, Bevis Longstreth, became president and general manager on his return from service in World War I.

+In 1919, Morton Salt acquired Bevis.
+About ten years later, Bevis Longstreth founded Thiokol Corporation.
 In 1969, the name "Morton-Norwich" came into use.

-In 1896, Alfred Bevis founded the Bevis Rock Salt Company, building on the failed Lyons salt company in which he had previously invested and run.
-His daughter, Florence, married Dr. Charles Howard Longstreth, whom Bevis brought into both the Lyons and Bevis salt companies as an executive.
-Their son, Bevis Longstreth, became president and general manager on his return from service in World War I. In 1919, Morton Salt acquired Bevis.
-About ten years later, Bevis Longstreth founded Thiokol Corporation, which merged with Morton Salt in 1982 to form Morton-Thiokol.
+Thiokol merged with Morton Salt in 1982 to form Morton-Thiokol.
 This merger was divested in 1989, following the 1986 Space Shuttle Challenger disaster, which was blamed on Morton-Thiokol products.
 Morton received the company's consumer chemical products divisions, while Thiokol retained only the space propulsion systems concern.

+In 1924, Morton Salt contributed to a major public health intervention by introducing and nationally distributing iodized salt.
+Prior to this, iodine deficiency was a widespread problem, particularly in regions such as the Great Lakes, Appalachians, and Pacific Northwest, areas collectively known as the "goiter belt".
+In these regions, iodine-poor soils contributed to high rates of goiter and other iodine deficiency disorders, sometimes affecting up to 70% of children.